JukkaL/alore/README.txt

 What is Alore?
 --------------

-Alore is an object-oriented general-purpose programming language with an optional static type system.
-Its syntax and libraries resemble Python.
+Alore is an object-oriented general-purpose programming language that aims to combine the convenience and ease of Python with an optional static type system and a clean and elegant design.

 License